How you do something, is how you do everything

 Similarly, this is how we can guarantee that we remain committed to delivering at the highest standard across the board.
 Once the quality is baked into our minds and there is no tolerance for dropping the ball you will notice consistency, a sort of synergy even within teams as more projects and challenges are taken on.
 These are a few heuristics to evaluate when this is going well:

-• Communication is healthy.
-We engage in a professional and expressive manner that cultivates strong relations.
+- Communication is healthy.
+We engage professionally and expressively cultivating strong relations.
 We return every phone call and reply to every message and email.
 We express ourselves with empathy and respect.

 Contemplate this and see what you can apply to yourself or your team.
 Here are a few questions that may guide you in that process: